Contribute and be proud of defending Software Freedom from monopolist control! We are intervening in the Apple vs. EC case: Find out more.

 Más Actívidades de Políticas

-What better time is there to ask politicians about their stance on Free Software and Open Standards than in the time before an election?
-We believe that we can and should make these topics an issue in all elections, be it on a European, national, regional, or local level.
-Depending on the electoral system and culture, there are different strategies and tools we use: Ask Your Candidates a set of questions, the Digital-O-Mat online tool, the Freedomvote online platform, and the Let's Promise pledges.
+What could be a better time to ask politicians about their stance on Free Software and Open Standards than the run-up to an election?
+We believe we can and should raise these issues in all elections, European, national, regional and local.
+Depending on the electoral system and culture, we use different strategies and tools.

 • Software Patents in Europe